bingxin666/dn42-pages/en/index.md

 features:
   - title: Multi-Node
     icon: 🌐
-    details: Nodes in over 4 regions worldwide
+    details: Nodes in over 6 regions worldwide
   - title: Decentralized
     icon: ⛓️‍💥
-    details: We are one of the participants in the DN42 Network
+    details: We are the participants in the DN42 Network
   - title: Stable Services
     icon: 🚥
     details: Providing internal services to DN42 Network participants